A large deviation approach to superstatistics: thermodynamic duality symmetry between conjugate variables: Introduction

 \section{Introduction}

-Complex dynamical systems with the intricate correlation between components lead to the nonextensive property, which is tricky for the traditional thermodynamic theory \cite{abe2001nonextensive}.
-Superstatistics has been introduced as a generalized Boltzmann statistics to study the nonequilibrium complex systems by decomposing the time-scale separated systems into several dynamics on different time scales \cite{beck2003superstatistics,beck2004superstatistics,beck2009recent}.
-The superposition of several statistics arises from the fluctuation of the intensive parameter $\beta$, which can be interpreted as fluctuating local inverse temperatures with the local equilibrium in the context of canonical ensemble.
-The superstatistical theory has a wide range of applications, for example in diffusive dynamics \cite{chechkin2017brownian,itto2021superstatistical}, random matrix theory \cite{abul2006superstatistics,abul2009superstatistical} and hydrodynamic turbulence \cite{reynolds2003superstatistical,beck2005time,beck2007statistics}.
-While superstatistics has been studied from many perspectives, such as maximum entropy theory \cite{tsallis2003constructing,van2008superstatistical}, thermodynamics \cite{abe2007superstatistics}, and information theory \cite{yamano2006thermodynamical}, the mathematical foundation of superstatistics is not well understood.
+Complex dynamical systems with intricate correlations between components lead to the nonextensive property, which is tricky for the traditional thermodynamic theory \cite{abe2001nonextensive}.
+Superstatistics has been introduced as generalized Boltzmann statistics to study the non-equilibrium complex systems by decomposing the time-scale separated systems into several dynamics on different time scales \cite{beck2003superstatistics,beck2004superstatistics,beck2009recent}.
+The superposition of several statistics arises from spatio-temporal fluctuations of the intensive variable $\beta$, which can be interpreted as the fluctuation of inverse temperature in the canonical ensemble.
+By introducing the distribution of $\beta$, superstatistics exhibits a robust data-fitting capability and a broad spectrum of applications, including diffusive dynamics \cite{chechkin2017brownian,itto2021superstatistical}, non-equilibrium Markovian systems \cite{lubashevsky2009generalized},random matrix theory \cite{abul2006superstatistics,abul2009superstatistical}, and hydrodynamic turbulence \cite{reynolds2003superstatistical,beck2005time,beck2007statistics}.